Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 `SetSensor127 0`

-If you intend to use Alexa/Hue emulation, set friendly names for the relays:
+If you intend to use Alexa/Hue emulation the heating controller creates its own virtual Alexa devices with names taken from zone labels.
+It is therefore advisable to disable the default friendly names that Tasmota creates for relays by prepending $ signs to the names:

-`backlog FriendlyName1 Zone 1; FriendlyName2 Zone 2; FriendlyName3 Hot Water; FriendlyName4 $LED; Emulation 2`
+`backlog FriendlyName1 $r1; FriendlyName2 $r2; FriendlyName3 $r3; Emulation 2`

 If you live in a region with daylight saving you might want to specify a std/dst profile.
 Check out the Tasmota docs for Timezone, Timestd & Timedst.
 Here's an example profile for the UK: